chuandu2/chuandu2.github.io/_posts/2017-01-23-Waiting in-Airport-Security-Checkpoint:-A-Perspective from-Queueing-Theory.md

 <img src="/images/3.png" width = "300">     <img src="/images/4.png" width = "300">
 </p>

+- According to graphs shown above, passengers flow, and passengers needing to wait long time have strong positive relationship with number incoming passengers in each time period of a day, no matter whether we assume service efficiency constant or not.
+The airport security checkpoint will confront severe challenge of crowded people flow during time periods when arrival rate of passengers reaches peak (usually 14PM -18PM according to our empirical study in previous sections), and will face relatively less passengers in other periods of a day.

 ## 3 Procedural Model and Modifications

 ### 3.1 Analysis of Current TSA Airport Security Checking Procedure

 #### 3.1.1 Generalization and Simplification

+- To discuss its pros and cons, and to figure out major reasons for serious retarding in current TSA security check process, we conduct analysis and simplification upon security check procedure.
+In this simplified version, a passenger is supposed to experience three different “phases” from the moment he/she steps into the airport, to the moment he/she finally finishes all security checking procedure (or unfortunately fails safety checking and is sent into the booth).

+  - Phase 1: passengers randomly arrive, waiting in a queue until an officer inspect their documents.

+  - Phase 2: passengers follow guidance of an officer of TSA and step into the shortest line, waiting for machine scanning inspection on person and on carried-on luggage.

+    - once passengers arrive at the front of queue, they need first to take off jacket or coat and turn off shoes, and put electronic devices and items in pocket into provided basket.

+    - then step through scanning machine and undergo manual scanning by officer.

+    - if either passengers or their carried-on luggage is suspicious, they have to be rechecked manually by at least two officers, and during this process, all other passengers lining behind have to wait.

+    - after double check, the person or luggage should go back to scanning machine again, and repeat whole process.

+    - TSA-pre passengers are supposed to pass the whole phase 2 with higher efficiency than common passengers do.

+  - Phase 3: when successfully pass all inspections by machine and officers, the passenger can wait in queue and tidy up.
+Though in reality several people may pack simultaneously, we still assume that one individual has to wait in line until his/her previous individual finishes packing.

+  - Phase 4: for passengers who cannot pass examinations in Phase 2, or in other words, who are suspected of carrying hazardous items and exerting threat towards flying safety, they have to experience additional scanning in a specified location out of regular security checking zone.

 <p align="center">
 <img src="/images/model1.png" width = "350">     <img src="/images/process1.png" width = "350">
 </p>

 #### 3.1.2 Main Reason for Procrastination

 ### 3.2 Modifications on Current TSA Airport Security Checking Procedure
 #### 3.2.1 Modification 1: Bifurcation System